Followers

 Alice C. Linsley

-In the letter disseminated in December 2009, Sephardic Chief Rabbi Shlomo Amar and Ashkenazi Chief Rabbi Yona Metzger noted that approximately 50,000 abortions are performed in Israel every year — 20,000 approved by Health Ministry abortion committees and 30,000 unapproved procedures performed illegally in private clinics.
+In the letter disseminated in December 2009, Sephardic Chief Rabbi Shlomo Amar and Ashkenazi Chief Rabbi Yona Metzger noted that approximately 50,000 abortions are performed in Israel every year.
+That is, 20,000 approved by Health Ministry abortion committees, and 30,000 unapproved procedures performed illegally in private clinics.
 The chief rabbis wrote that abortions, which Judaism permits under certain circumstances, “delay the coming of the Messiah.”

-Applied to Mary and Joseph, this kinship pattern indicates that they were cousins and both of priestly lines.
-These lines had been intermarrying from before Abraham's time and continued to intermarry up to the birth of Jesus Christ.
-Joseph's family lived in Nazareth which was the home of the eighteenth division of priests, that of Happizzez (1 Chronicles 24:15).
+The Hebrew lines had been intermarrying from before Abraham's time and continued to intermarry up to the birth of Jesus Christ.
+Joseph's family lived in Nazareth which was the home of the eighteenth division of priests, that of Happizzez (1 Chr.
+24:15).

 Jesus' mother's name was named Miriam daughter of Joachim Son of Pntjr (Panther).
 From predynastic times (4000 B.C.), ntjr designated a ruler in the service of the High God.
 Pntjr was the name of Joachim's mother, evidence that the Hebrew traced lineage by both the male and female lines.
 A limestone stela (1539-1291 B.C.) bearing the names of Pekhty-nisu and his wife, Pa-netjer, is on exhibit at the Brooklyn Museum.